sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/javascript/card-widget.md

 #### Data API

-This plugin provides two `data-api` attributes.
+This plugin provIdes two `data-api` attributes.
 Any element using one of the following attributes should be placed within the `.card-tools` div, which is usually in the card header.
 For more information about the [card HTML structure]({% link components/cards.md %}), visit the card component documentation

-##### `data-card-widget="collapse"`
+##### `data-card-wIdget="collapse"`

 This attribute, when attached to a button, allows the box to be collapsed/expanded when clicked.